Living Water: 75 years of water research at UNSW

 Water is an ancient, living thing.
 It has cycled through the atmosphere, soil, oceans and bodies for billions of years – shaping the land, creating habitats and sustaining life.
 As a crucial resource covering over 70% of the planet’s surface, water is at the centre of every community, holding social, economic and cultural importance.
 Extreme shifts in water patterns, from floods to droughts, disrupt an ecosystem’s delicate balance and impact the interconnected relationships among all forms of life.
 Yet, water remains adaptable and resilient.
 Despite growing threats posed by pollution, misuse and climate change, researchers remain committed to discovering solutions to safeguard our marine, freshwater and urban water systems.

-Living Water: 75 years of water research at UNSW connects water research across various environments and disciplines.
-From seagrass reforestation to aquafarming, hydrology to art, this research speaks to the multitude of ways water shapes existence and impacts survival.
-By drawing together breakthrough studies, technological innovations, and community engagement efforts, we gain insight into how scientists, engineers, artists and researchers address complex challenges related to the stewardship of the planet’s water systems.
-Living Water highlights significant contributions made by UNSW toward water governance and security, the support of healthy oceans and resilient coastlines, ensuring safe and equitable access to water, and sharing the knowledge we need to protect this vital resource into the future.
+Living Water: 75 years of water research at UNSW connected water research across various environments and disciplines.
+From seagrass reforestation to aquafarming, hydrology to art, this research spoke to the multitude of ways water shapes existence and impacts survival.
+By drawing together breakthrough studies, technological innovations, and community engagement efforts, we gained insight into how scientists, engineers, artists and researchers address complex challenges related to the stewardship of the planet’s water systems.
+Living Water highlighted significant contributions made by UNSW toward water governance and security, the support of healthy oceans and resilient coastlines, ensuring safe and equitable access to water, and sharing the knowledge we need to protect this vital resource into the future.

 Header image: Operation Crayweed.
 Photographer: John Turnbull.